Coronary Bypass Surgery

 How Long Does It Take to Recover From Bypass Surgery?

-With no complications, you will typically spend about five days in the hospital recovering from coronary bypass surgery.
+With no complications, you will typically spend about five days in the hospital recovering from a CABG procedure.
 This includes one day of observation in the intensive care unit after surgery.

 Once home, you will need to follow your surgeon’s instructions closely and be aware of any signs of complications.
 Contact your doctor immediately if you experience any of the following: